xiaabdfe/bdfepush/docs/abyss-90.md

 ## Thief
 * Pure DPS
 * Bring Assault if paired with Black Mage
+* Since you will not get hit, Dagger Stance is very useful
+* Auto-buff (Road of Edge or Grande) helps too if you switch well.

 ## Ranger
 * Time Weakness during the first normal attack of every single count